Commissioner Bob D. Hayter

 - Effective July 15, 2008, House Bill 384 expanded the definition of a status offense action to include tobacco offenses as provided in KRS 438.305 to 438.340 and alcohol offenses as provided in KRS 244.085.

 - For the purpose of federal compliance monitoring, civil type traffic offenses are also considered status offenses and may be included in this data.

 The Department of Juvenile Justice would like to offer employees the opportunity to submit suggestions to the Commissioner’s Office to improve services and/or operations to youth and/or staff.
 Your suggestions are important.

-If you would like to send suggestions directly to Commissioner Davis, please click on the link below and follow the instructions as listed:
+If you would like to send suggestions directly to Commissioner Hayter, please click on the link below and follow the instructions as listed: